Controlling remote assets with SatIoT – the importance of bidirectional communication

-Up until now many organisations – including System Integrators (SIs) and their end users – have struggled to create and/or sup...
+Until now, many organisations – including System Integrators (SIs) and their end users – have struggled to cr...

 In a world of global innovation and cooperation, practical solutions to the challenges created by climate change and environmental devastation are being developed and proposed daily.
 But with the clock ticking, the world needs a way to fast-track the most promising opportunities – and not only for climate change.
 How can farmers meet ever-increasing demands to feed a growing population while also scaling back on pesticides and reducing the need to medicate cattle?
 Can plans to address the escalating volume of plastic in our oceans be successful and coordinated across the world?